jh3nd3rs0n/jargyle/README.md

 ### 5. 15.
 Using Firewall Rules for SOCKS5 Requests

-You can specify firewall rules for SOCKS5 requests in the following setting:
+You can specify firewall rules for a SOCKS5 request from a client in the following setting:

 -   `socks5.socks5RequestRules`